OKMDashboard

 DashboardDocumentResultSet |

-Get the list of the last created documents by the user. |
+Get the list of documents most recently created by the user. |

 For example if your query has 1000 results, but you only want to return the first 10, you should use these values: